openforcefield/standards/docs/enhancement-proposals/off-ep-0011.md

 This proposal adds a section named `<NAGLCharges`>.
 The proposed initial version of this section (0.3) is as follows, and will be added verbatim to the specification if this EP is approved:

+### `<NAGLCharges>`: Use a specified NAGL model file for charge assignment

 The `NAGLCharges` section-level element defines that the force field should use a sepcific model file in conjunction with the `openff-nagl` software to assign partial charges.
 It contains the following attributes:

 - `version`
 - `model_file`